Two dead after crashes in Tararua and Hawke's Bay

-A police spokesperson said on Saturday morning one person had died following a crash on State Highway 2 near Dannevirke on Friday.
+A police spokesperson said on Saturday morning one person had died after a crash on State Highway 2 near Dannevirke on Friday.

 The crash on the Oringi North overbridge between a motorcycle and a car was reported to police around 2pm.